ivalkeen/vim-simpledb/README.md

 6. Select multiple lines in visual mode and hit `<enter>` to execute just those queries

+## Configuration

+If you do not want timings to be displayed, add this to your `.vimrc`:

+    let g:simpledb_show_timing = 0

 If you have any questions, [mail me](mailto:itkalin@gmail.com)